 The title of this post is because when we walked up that’s what Ben yelled – APPLE!
 Safe to say he’s a fan.

 A bit of background for those not familiar with his story – you can read a snippet here and see some photos of Ben just after he was born and in the NICU.
 Eager to join the party, Ben arrived at just 23 weeks gestation and weighed only 22 ounces (630 grams.)
 He developed an eye condition because of his early entrance which has caused him to be visually impaired.
 Thankfully he can still see relatively well from one eye, enough that he can read print up close and uses a magnifier.
 Unfortunately his vision will continue to deteriorate over time and there’s no way to know how much vision he may maintain.
-We learned in November his eyesight has changed to the point that he’s considered legally blind.

 Not that it slows him down at all!